 The demographic modeling of future populations by socioeconomic characteristics (age, gender, education, rural–urban residence, household structure) and spatial distribution allows us to generate knowledge on how the climate crisis intersects with ingrained economic and social inequalities and collaborate with decisionmakers to develop more inclusive and scalable solutions.

-PERCC researchers have contributed to the global population, environment, and climate change research communities that have achieved important progress in understanding how population dynamics influence the environment and climate, and how changing environmental and climate systems affect human population.
+The Population Council contributes to the global population, environment, and climate change research communities.
 In the past, population size was the only demographic variable used in projecting environmental pollutants and greenhouse gas emissions.
 Today, researchers are modeling the impacts of multidimensional demographic indicators such as growth rates, age, gender, urbanization, education, household structures, and spatial distribution to meet the challenges of climate change mitigation and adaptation.

-PERCC researchers have contributed to developing the socioeconomic scenarios of the Intergovernmental Panel on Climate Change (IPCC) – the Shared Socioeconomic Pathways (SSPs), and the quantitative projections of demographic variables in the SSPs.
-These detailed demographic data and modelling tools are considered essential input to IPCC assessment reports, and other global socioeconomic and environmental assessments, most notably the proceedings of the annual global policy setting COP meetings, and the UN Sustainable Development Goals (SDGs).
+Scientists support the development of the socioeconomic scenarios of in Intergovernmental Panel on Climate Change (IPCC)—the Shared Socioeconomic Pathways (SSPs)—and the quantitative projections of demographic variables in the SSPs.
+These detailed demographic data and modeling tools are considered essential input to IPCC assessment reports, and other global socioeconomic and environmental assessments, most notably the proceedings of the annual global policy setting COP meetings, and the UN Sustainable Development Goals (SDGs).